 During the winter, tropical indoor plants are at the mercy of drafty windows, drying furnaces, and colder temperatures in general.
-To help your indoor plants survive the cold winter months, follow these tips!
+To help your indoor plants survive the cold winter months, follow these tips from Plant Mom!

 Your plant will not need as much water during the winter months since most plants growth rate slows down considerably during this period.
 Overwatering can lead to rot root, especially in the winter.
 This does not mean to completely ignore them, push your finger into the soil about 2” down into the soil and only water if its dry.
 When you do water, be sure to water thoroughly—the roots need the water.
 Keep in mind, just as in the summer different plants have different needs, so get to know your plants’ individual preferences.